0

 Can motivation improve over time with therapy?

 Yes.
 While dopamine loss makes motivation difficult, structured support systems like SPEAK OUT!
 Therapy, SPEAK OUT!
-Therapy Groups, and SPEAK OUT!
+Classes, and SPEAK OUT!
 Refreshers can help people with Parkinson’s REGAIN and RETAIN their speech and swallowing for the long term.

 Find more related blogs